Interstate Transfers for National Guard Members

 The Transfering Process

-Notification.
-Notify current National Guard unit that you're relocating to another state.
+Notify the current National Guard unit that you're relocating to another state.

-Begin Coordination.
 Your unit should notify your state's Interstate Transfer Coordinator (IST).
-The IST will locate possible choices of unit's to which you may transfer.
+The IST will locate possible choices of units to which you may transfer.
 A coordinated transfer between states can be accomplished prior to your relocation completing the NGB Form 22-5-R-E, Interstate Transfer Agreement.

 So, what happens if a National Guard member moves to another state without prior coordination of a transfer?
 Sometimes a National Guard member relocates quickly without the transfer process being completed.

-In this case, you should request an excused absence from training for 90 days in order to find a new National Guard unit and execute a transfer.
+In this case, you should request an excused absence from training for 90 days to find a new National Guard unit and execute a transfer.

 Your current unit should notify the Interstate Transfer (IST) Coordinator in the state of your new address and telephone number.